dotnet/msbuild/documentation/specs/proposed/BuildCheck.md

 Configuration will dictate transformation of the analyzer report to particular build output type (message, warning or error).

-Different rules of a single analyzer can have different severities configured.
-Same rule can have different severities for different projects.
+Each rule has a severity, even if multiple rules are defined in a single analyzer.
+The rule can have different severities for different projects within a single build session.

 #### Scope of Analysis